pypa/distlib/docs/tutorial.rst

 .. index::
    single: wheels; custom tags when building

-By default, the :meth:`build` method will use default tags depending on whether or not the build is a pure-Python build:
+By default, the :meth:`~distlib.wheel.Wheel.build` method will use default tags depending on whether or not the build is a pure-Python build:

 * For a pure-Python build, the ``pyver`` will be set to ``pyXY`` where ``XY`` is the version of the building Python.
 The ``abi`` tag will be ``none`` and